ElaineArchbold/DataCentricProject/README.md

 I also created a favicon in Photoshop which can be seen on the browser tab and can further be used for social media branding.

+The navbar, footer and all buttons have hover states activated to change size/colour when the user hovers over them, to improve the UX.

 ### Features Left to Implement
 With the Mrs Hinch login details for Instagram, I would be able to replace the Instagram iframe on the home page with her Instagram feed.